 Bat walk schedule:

-NOTE: The bat walk will be canceled if there is steady rain, because most bats stay at home if it rains.
+NOTE: Bat walks will be canceled if there is steady rain, because most bats stay at home if it rains.

 Location of bat walks: